ICB-DCM/pyPESTO/doc/containers.rst

 Containers
 ==========

-We provide a pyPESTO docker image in OCI format through `docker.io/stephanmg/pypesto`.
+We provide a pyPESTO container image in the OCI format through `docker.io/stephanmg/pypesto` (https://hub.docker.com/r/stephanmg/pypesto).

 Develop versions are pushed as tag ``latest``.